-- 72. Where an incremental signal has been received analysis is undertaken to determine what capacity exchange would be required to satisfy the incremental capacity request without the need for investment.
-Capacity substitution will be determined by assessing the flow patterns that can be accommodated by the NTS; i.e. without increasing the risk of capacity constraint management actions being required. - 73.
+- 76. Where an incremental signal has been received analysis is undertaken to determine what capacity exchange would be required to satisfy the incremental capacity request without the need for investment.
+Capacity substitution will be determined by assessing the flow patterns that can be accommodated by the NTS; i.e. without increasing the risk of capacity constraint management actions being required. - 77.
 Capacity substitution will firstly be considered within the relevant entry zone.
-If this cannot satisfy the increment at the recipient ASEP then substitutions outside the relevant entry zone will be considered. - Substitution analysis will commence by increasing the flow (in the assessment scenario) at the recipient ASEP to the prevailing Obligated Entry Capacity quantity plus any previously reserved capacity. - 74.
-Flow will be reduced at the least interactive ASEP(s) to the recipient ASEP to maintain a supply / demand balance. - 75.
-Substitution analysis will continue by increasing the flow (in the assessment scenario) at the recipient ASEP by the level of the Incremental Obligated Entry Capacity.
+If this cannot satisfy the increment at the recipient ASEP then substitutions outside the relevant entry zone will be considered. - Substitution analysis will commence by increasing the flow (in the assessment scenario) at the recipient ASEP to the prevailing Obligated Entry Capacity quantity plus any previously reserved capacity. - 78.
+Flow will be reduced at the least interactive ASEP(s) to the recipient ASEP to maintain a supply / demand balance.

-&lt;sup>20 Substitution may affect system capability.
-National Grid will assess whether a potential substitution would result in an increased risk of a constraint on the network.
+20 Substitution may affect system capability.
+National Gas Transmission will assess whether a potential substitution would result in an increased risk of a constraint on the network.